 Coursework deadlines, revision timetables, hours-long exams: studying is no easy ride.
-Of course, the learning career opportunities are more than worth it.
+Of course, the career opportunities that follow are more than worth it though.

 Luckily, there are ways to make it easier.
-If you’re struggling with your revision, our study technique tips will get you to your exam feeling fresh and ready to go.
+If you’re struggling with your A-level or GCSE revision, our study technique tips will get you to your exam feeling fresh and ready to go. 👇

 You’ll get the most out of your study time if you feel fit and healthy.
 You can do this by:

 - Eating healthy, nutritious foods (including ‘brain foods’ where possible).

 - Drinking plenty of water to stay hydrated.